-These are all the subjects you can study in the Bachelor of Computer Graphic Design
+These are all the subjects available for the Bachelor of Computer Graphic Design

 Scholarships and Prizes

 For students intending to enrol full-time in the first year of an undergraduate degree, with a specified programme in Computer Graphic Design, within the Faculty of Computing & Mathematical Sciences at the University of Waikato.
 The Scholarship will have a value of up to $5,000.Closing Date: 2016-10-28 17:00:00

 Students who complete the three-year Bachelor of Computer Graphic Design may also be invited to enrol in a Bachelor of Computer Graphic Design with Honours (BCGD (Hons)) degree.